Incident Response Capabilities in 2016 - Part 2: Emerging Trends in Incident Response and Survey Results

 Register to attend both parts of this survey-based webcast and be among the first to receive the associated whitepaper written by Alissa Torres.

 View the associated whitepaper here.

-Matt Bromiley, is a SANS Digital Forensics and Incident Response instructor and a GIAC Advisory Board member who holds the GCFA and GNFA certifications, is an up-and-coming forensics instructor.
-A senior consultant at a major incident response and forensic analysis company, he has experience in digital forensics, incident response/triage and log analytics.
-His skills include disk, database and network forensics, as well as memory analysis and network security monitoring.
+Matt Bromiley, is a SANS Digital Forensics and Incident Response instructor and a GIAC Advisory Board member.
+He is also a senior managing consultant at a major incident response and forensic analysis company, bringing together experience in digital forensics, incident response/triage and log analytics.
+His skills include disk, database, memory and network forensics, as well as network security monitoring.
 Matt has worked with clients of all types and sizes, from multinational conglomerates to small, regional shops.
-He is passionate about learning, sharing with others and working on open source tools.
+He is passionate about learning, teaching and working on open source tools.

-Rob Lee is the curriculum lead and author for digital forensic and incident response training at the SANS Institute.
-With more than 15 years of experience in computer forensics, vulnerability and exploit discovery, intrusion detection/prevention and incident response, he provides consulting services in the Washington, D.C. area.
-Before starting his own business, Rob worked with government agencies in the law enforcement, defense and intelligence communities as a lead for vulnerability discovery and exploit development teams supporting Title10/50 cyber operations.
+Rob Lee is the curriculum lead and author for digital forensic and incident response at the SANS Institute.
+With more than 19 years of experience in computer forensics, vulnerability and exploit discovery, intrusion detection/prevention and incident response, he provides consulting services via HARBINGERS LLC. in the Boston, MA. area.
+Before directing services at HARBINGERS, Rob worked with government agencies in law enforcement, defense, and intelligence communities as a lead for vulnerability discovery and exploit development teams supporting Title10/50 cyber operations.
 Following his work in the intel community, he worked at the incident response firm MANDIANT for 5 years.
 Notably, he co-authored MANDIANT's first detail threat intelligence reports on Chinese APT activity titled "M-Trends: The Advanced Persistent Threat."